-Atlanta Dog Bite Lawyers
+Georgia Dog Bite Lawyers

-Representing Dog Bite Victims in GEORGIA
+Representing Dog Bite Victims in ATLANTA, GEORGIA

 If you were recently attacked by a dog, you are not alone.
 According to the Centers for Disease Control and Prevention (CDC), every year nearly 4.5 million Americans are bitten by dogs and half of these victims are children.
 At Paisley Law LLC, we have more than 35 years of collective experience representing dog bite victims in Georgia, and we would be glad to help you too.